 Investing in SEO writing software like Surfer is a powerful way to optimize your pages for target keywords based on algorithms that look at the current top-ranking pages.
 The software then gives you suggestions on which related terms to include in your content to compete and improve your search engine rankings.

-Check out this Surfer SEO review for 2022 to learn more about its key features.
+Check out this Surfer SEO review to learn more about its key features.

 Incorporate semantic keywords in your content naturally to help improve your content's relevance for your target topic, keyword, and related terms.